Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_esp32.md

 - Have an [Azure IoT Hub](https://docs.microsoft.com/azure/iot-hub/iot-hub-create-through-portal) created.
 - Have a [logical device](https://docs.microsoft.com/azure/iot-hub/iot-hub-create-through-portal#register-a-new-device-in-the-iot-hub) created in your Azure IoT Hub using the authentication type "Symmetric Key".

-    NOTE: Device keys are used to automatically generate a SAS token for authentication, which is only valid for one hour.
+    NOTE: Device keys are used to automatically generate a SAS token for authentication.

 - Have the latest [Arduino IDE](https://www.arduino.cc/en/Main/Software) installed.